 Cannabis has allowed my mind and body to work together.
-I am in CONTROL of my PTSD now.
+Now I am in control, and recovering from PTSD.

 My name is Donna and I am 62 years old.
 I have been treating myself with cannabis for the past 2 years while recovering from ptsd.
 It helps me a lot.